Sudomeapizza/School-Programs/README.md

-This is my home page!!  :D
+This is a java program that will convert your string (words) into the Piglatin Language!

-NOTE:
+Everything works in this program except punctuation.

-All of my java projects that i made at school are used in the terminal / eclipse.
+If you are wondering what piglatin is you can either try it out, or check this out --> http://goo.gl/M26gK0